 EXCLUSIVE-S.Africa in talks with Huawei subsidiary to settle lawsuit over hiring

-JOHANNESBURG, Feb 23 (Reuters) - South Africa's labour department is negotiating a possible out-of-court settlement with a subsidiary of China's Huawei Technologies, which it accuses of failing to comply with local hiring quotas, a government official told Reuters.
+JOHANNESBURG, Feb 23 (Reuters) - South Africa's labour department is negotiating a possible out-of-court settlement with a subsidiary of China's Huawei Technologies Co Ltd HWT.UL, which it accuses of failing to comply with local hiring quotas, Huawei and a government official told Reuters.

 South Africa is facing its highest unemployment levels since the end of white minority rule in 1994.
 Authorities took Huawei Technologies South Africa to court this month, stating it had not met a requirement that 60% of workers must be South African.